-Similar but not identical assertions are obtained when any strict unit admits a square root and the residue class field is of characteristic two.
+Similar but not identical assertions are obtained when any strict units admit a square root and the residue class field is of characteristic two.
 We will treat this case in the appendix.

 The paper is organized as follows: Section \ref{sec:preliminary} is a preliminary section.
 We introduce several technical concepts necessary in the succeeding sections.
-A pseudo-angular component map $\mylcp: K^\times \rightarrow F^\times$ defined in the subsection \ref{sec:pseudo-angular} is a key concept.
+A pseudo-angular component map $\mylcp: K^\times \rightarrow F^\times$ defined in subsection \ref{sec:pseudo-angular} is a key concept.
 Its definition is developed inspired by the notion of angular component maps given in \cite{P1,P2}, which are used for the model-theoretic study of henselian valued fields.
 We demonstrate that a pseudo-angular component map always exists in our setting in Proposition \ref{prop:psudo-angular}.
 Section \ref{sec:main} is the main part of this paper.
 We demonstrate the structure theorem introduced above in this section.
 The assertions in Section \ref{sec:main} become simpler in the case when the ring $A$ is the valuation ring $B$ and the valued field $K$.
 We discuss them in Section \ref{sec:special}.
-In particular, we derive Augutin and Knebusch's assertions in \cite{AK} from our results in the subsection \ref{sec:AK}.
+In particular, we derive Augutin and Knebusch's assertions in \cite{AK} from our results in subsection \ref{sec:AK}.
 As a more special case, we consider the case in which the residue class field $F$ is euclidean and classify monogenic quadratic modules of iterated Laurent series fields over a euclidean field.
 The final section is an appendix.
 We treat the case in which the residue class field $F$ is of characteristic two.
 We can get a much simpler structure theorem in this case.